 Dietary sources:sunflower seeds, sesame seeds, Brazil nuts, hazelnuts, walnuts, pistachios, cashews, pecans, coconut, mushrooms and soybeans.

-SELENIUM is an antioxidant important in maintaining skin elasticity and flexibility.
+This antioxidant is important in maintaining skin elasticity and flexibility.
 Some studies suggest selenium has health benefits that could help protect against skin cancer, as it protects skin from UV damage.

 Dietary sources: Brazil nuts, fish and chicken.